cloudify-cosmo/docs.getcloudify.org/content/cli/bootstrap.md

 The `cfy bootstrap` command is used to bootstrap Cloudify manager.

 {{% gsNote title="Note" %}}
-After bootstrapping a Cloudify Manager, the user and SSH-key provided that are used to perform SSH-related commands (e.g. `cfy logs`, `cfy ssh`) are saved on the machine on which the bootstrap process occurred.
-Running `cfy use` to control another Cloudify Manager removes those settings and do NOT set the user and SSH key to the manager on which you ran `cfy use`.
+After bootstrapping a Cloudify Manager, the user and provided SSH-key that are used to perform SSH-related commands (e.g. `cfy logs`, `cfy ssh`) are saved on the machine on which the bootstrap process occurred.
+Running `cfy use` to control another Cloudify Manager removes those settings and does NOT set the user and SSH key to the Cloudify Manager on which you ran `cfy use`.
 {{% /gsNote %}}

 See [bootstrapping]({{< relref "manager/bootstrapping.md" >}}) for more information.